Skip to main content

 Kicking off the collector setup process in JupiterOne

-This will kick off the process to setup the collector:
+Running this command on your Collector host will kick off the process to setup the collector.

 1. You can confirm that the collector is running using docker ps command, you should see two containers running (daemon and runner):